pingswept/design-for-fab/content/logistics/archive.md

 * Do not alter the big plastic balls. **Do not drill holes in them or glue things to them.** (This is for two reasons: I want to reuse them next year, but also, if you glue stuff in, you will very, very likely regret it.
 You need to be able to assemble, test, and then iterate.
 Adhesives do not iterate.)

-Prototype due: Tuesday, February 21, at the start of class.

-Project due: Tuesday, February 28, at the start of class.

-# P2: Hidden mechanism box for kids
+# Px: Hidden mechanism box for kids

 Make a mechanism in a box that connects two opposing rods and survives exploration by kids.
 It should have the properties listed below.